eaudeweb/visual.regresso/README.md

 The tool will save the screenshots inside the `shots` folder and differences - if any - in `shots/diff` folder.
 You can also analyze the logs to view failed comparisons.

+`DEBUG_LEVEL` - DEBUG, INFO, WARN, ERROR

 ```
 	DEBUG_LEVEL=INFO index.js compare
 ```

 ## Taking historical screenshots

-The tool will save the screenshots inside the `history` folder.
+The tool will save the screenshots inside the `history` folder by default.

 ```
-	DEBUG_LEVEL=INFO index.js history
+	DEBUG_LEVEL=DEBUG index.js history
 ```

 ## Customizing code to execute tasks before taking a screenshot.